It’s a tiny tea-shop, a mud-walled structure in the middle of nowhere. The hand-written sign on plain paper pinned to the front, reads:

 A library?
 Here in the forests and wilderness of Idukki district?
 This is a low literacy spot in Kerala, India’s most literate state.
 There are just 25 families in this hamlet of the state’s first elected tribal village council.
 Anyone else wanting to borrow a book from here would have to trek a long way through dense forest.
 Would they, really?

 “Well, yes,” says P.V.
-Chinnathambi, 73, Tea Vendor, Sports Club Organizer and Librarian.
+Chinnathambi, 73, tea vendor, sports club organiser and librarian.
 “They do.”
-His little shop — selling tea, ‘mixture,’ biscuits, matches and other provisions – sits at the hilly crossroads of Edamalakudi.
-This is Kerala’s remotest panchayat, where just one adivasi group, the Muthavans, resides.
-Getting there had meant an 18-km walk from Pettimudi near Munnar.
+His little shop — selling tea, ‘mixture', biscuits, matches and other provisions – sits at the hilly crossroads of Edamalakudi.
+This is Kerala’s remotest panchayat, where just one Adivasi group, the Muthavans, resides.
+Getting there had meant an 18-kilometre walk from Pettimudi near Munnar.
 Reaching Chinnathambi’s tea-shop library meant even more walking.
 His wife is away on work when we stumble across his home.
 They too, are Muthavans.

 Our group, with several members earning a living from writing, was in for a further deflation of the ego.
-Young Vishnu S, one of three journalism students from the Kerala Press Academy travelling with us, found a different kind of ‘book’ amongst the lot.
+Young Vishnu S., one of three journalism students from the Kerala Press Academy travelling with us, found a different kind of ‘book’ amongst the lot.
 A ruled notebook with several hand-written pages.
 It has no title yet, but this is Chinnathambi’s autobiography.
-He hasn’t gotten far with it, he says apologetically.
+He hasn’t got far with it, he says apologetically.
 But he’s working on it.
 “Come on, Chinnathambi.
 Read us something from it.”
 It wasn’t long, and it was incomplete, but a tale neatly told.
 It captures the first stirrings of his social and political consciousness.
-It starts, after all, with the assassination of Mahatma Gandhi when the author was just nine years old - and the impact that had on him.
+It starts, after all, with the assassination of Mahatma Gandhi when the author was around seven years old — and the impact that had on him.

 Yet, here sits Chinnathambi, running what could be one of the loneliest libraries anywhere.
 And he keeps it active, serving the reading and literary hunger of his impoverished clientele.
 And also supplying them tea and ‘mixture’ and matches.
 An otherwise noisy group, we set off in some silence, touched and impressed by our encounter.
 Our eyes on the treacherous path in the long trek ahead.
 Our minds on P. V. Chinnathambi, librarian extraordinary.